 Like most HR compliance, the rules regarding employee training are continually being reviewed and updated.

-New rules mandating naloxone kits in Ontario workplaces came into force in June 2023.
-These new rules included employee training requirements.
+Since June 2023, Ontario employers must train staff on naloxone use in workplaces where kits are required.
 Specifically, Ontario employers must ensure that the worker near a naloxone kit is in charge of it and has received the training on:

 How to Comply with Mandatory Employee Training